You Can Honor a Beloved Pet Who Has Passed at This Beautiful Pet Ofrenda · Kinship

 Courtesy of the LA Zoo

 This is the fourth year that the LA Zoo has invited guests to contribute personal photos or drawings of their pets, as well as mementos representing them, to their Beloved Pets Ofrenda, which won the Association of Zoos & Aquariums’ Innovation in Education Award this year.
-They even have art supplies on hand in case you feel inspired on the spot.
+For those who feel inspired on the spot, they even have art supplies on hand.

 “It has been one of the most successful community programs that we have run at the LA Zoo,” Barriero says.
 “Empathy for wildlife is what we want to nurture at the zoo, and I truly believe that empathy for living things begins at home with our furry, scaly, or feathery family members.”